-Did you know that the vast majority of our students who study abroad do so for a semester or academic year?
+Did you know that the vast majority of our students who study globally do so for a semester or academic year?
 This is why:

-- Studying abroad for a semester or academic year is considered an integral part of your academic program at Gettysburg.
-All majors and disciplines can participate; Gettysburg wants you to study as part of your degree (in the academic year) and not in addition to it (in the summer).
+- Global study for a semester or academic year is considered an integral part of your academic program at Gettysburg.
+All majors and disciplines can participate; Gettysburg wants you to study globally as part of your degree (in the academic year) and not in addition to it (in the summer).

 - Students who do Affiliated semester or academic year programs (95% of students who study off campus) pay the same cost as they would to remain on campus.
 Students with financial aid are able to use it.
 Most students get a credit for estimated airfare expenses as well – so a semester abroad should cost roughly the same as a semester at Gettysburg.
 Not only do summer programs cost between $3,000-$16,000, there is also a loss of summer income to factor in since many students will not be able to work during the summer they are abroad.

 - All course work done abroad on an Affiliated semester or academic year program transfers back to Gettysburg with grades.